pktuser/Becoming-a-PKT-miner/set up CLI wallet.md

 1. Create or recover wallet to current machine, paste into terminal:
 `/bin/pktwallet --create --wallet NAME_YOUR_WALLET`

-    - (if you don't want multiple wallets you can paste or type only: `/bin/pktwallet --create`
+    - If you don't want multiple wallets you can paste or type only: `/bin/pktwallet --create`

 2. when prompted to enter passphrase, paste:
 `PASS PHRASE FROM WALLET TO BE RESTORED OR NEW PASS FOR NEW WALLET`